Document Type : Research Paper

 Abstract

-Result: After 8 weeks of intervention, VO2peak increased by 15.1% in HIIT20 group (P=0.018), 18.3% in HIIT60 group (P=0.011), and 11.6% in MISS group (P=0.041).
+Results: Following an 8-week intervention, VO2peak showed a 15.1% increase in the HIIT20 group (P=0.018), 18.3% in the HIIT60 group (P=0.011), and 11.6% in the MISS group (P=0.041).
 HDL significantly increased only in the HIIT groups (P≤0.05).
 LDL decreased significantly in all exercise groups (P≤0.05).
 TG decreased significantly in the HIIT groups (P≤0.05).
-TC decreased significantly in the HIIT60 and MISS groups (P≤0.05).
+TC significantly reduced in the HIIT60 and MISS groups (P≤0.05).

 Keywords